Sinchanak181/Virtual-Lab---Experiment-3/README.md

 ![Op amp Symbol Setup](op_amp_symbol.png.jpg.png)

-INTRODUCTION
+## 📘 Theory – Introduction

-An operational amplifier is a direct coupled high gain amplifier usually consisting of one or more differential amplifiers and followed by a level translator and an output stage.
-The output stage is generally a push-pull or push-pull complementary-symmetry pair.
-An operational amplifier is available as a single integrated circuit package.
+- An operational amplifier (Op-Amp) is a direct coupled high gain amplifier.

+- It usually consists of one or more differential amplifier stages.

+- These stages are followed by a level translator and an output stage.

+- The output stage is generally a push-pull or push-pull complementary-symmetry pair.

+- An operational amplifier is available as a single integrated circuit (IC) package.

-The operational amplifier is a versatile device that can be used to amplify dc as well as ac input signals and was originally designed for performing mathematical operations such as addition, subtraction, multiplication and integration.
-Thus, the word operational amplifier stems for its original use for these mathematical operations and is abbreviated to op-amp.
-With the addition of suitable external feedback components, the modern day op-amp can be used for a variety of applications, such as ac and dc signal amplification, active filters, oscillators, comparators, regulators and others
+- It is a versatile device that can amplify both DC and AC input signals.

+- Originally, the Op-Amp was designed to perform mathematical operations such as:
+  - Addition
+  - Subtraction
+  - Multiplication
+  - Integration

+- Because of this function, it is called an "operational" amplifier and is abbreviated as Op-Amp.

+- With proper external feedback components, modern Op-Amps are used in many applications like:
+  - AC and DC signal amplification
+  - Active filters
+  - Oscillators
+  - Comparators
+  - Voltage regulators
+  - And other electronic circuits

 ### Internal Functional Blocks

 ![Block Diagram Setup](block_diagram.png.jpg.png)

+## 🔷 Internal Functional Blocks of Op-Amp

-1. **Input Stage** – Differential amplifier with high input impedance
+1️⃣ **Input Stage**
+- It is a differential amplifier.
+- Provides high input impedance.
+- Amplifies the difference between inverting and non-inverting inputs.
+- Offers good Common Mode Rejection (CMRR).

+2️⃣ **Intermediate Stage**
-2. **Intermediate Stage** – Provides additional gain
+- Provides additional voltage gain.
+- Increases overall amplification of the signal.
+- Improves signal strength before final output stage.

-3. **Level Shifting Stage** – Adjusts DC level
+3️⃣ **Level Shifting Stage**
+- Adjusts the DC level of the signal.
+- Ensures the output is centered around zero reference.
+- Helps maintain proper biasing conditions.

-4. **Output Stage** – Push-pull amplifier with low output impedance
+4️⃣ **Output Stage**
+- Usually a push-pull amplifier.
+- Provides low output impedance.
+- Increases current driving capability.
+- Delivers the final amplified output signal.

 ---

-## 📌 Ideal Characteristics
-Characteristics of an ideal op-amp:
+## ⭐ Characteristics of an Ideal Op-Amp

-An ideal op-amp would exhibit the following electrical characteristics:
+An ideal operational amplifier has the following properties:

-• Infinite voltage gain A.
+- **Infinite Voltage Gain (A)**
+  The amplifier can amplify the input signal without any limit.

+- **Infinite Input Resistance (Ri)**
+  It does not draw any current from the input source.
-• Infinite input resistance Ri, so that almost any signal source can drive it and there is no loading of the preceding stage.
+  So, there is no loading effect on the previous stage.

-• Zero output resistance Ro, so that the output can drive an infinite number of other devices.
+- **Zero Output Resistance (Ro)**
+  The output can supply current to any number of devices without voltage drop.

+- **Zero Output Voltage when Input is Zero**
-• Zero output voltage when input voltage is zero.
+  If the input voltage is zero, the output voltage will also be exactly zero.

+- **Infinite Bandwidth**
-• Infinite bandwidth, so that any frequency signal from 0 to ∞ Hz can be amplified without attenuation.
+  It can amplify signals of any frequency from 0 Hz to infinity without reduction in gain.

-• Infinite common-mode rejection ratio (CMRR), so that the output common mode noise voltage is zero.
+- **Infinite Common Mode Rejection Ratio (CMRR)**
+  It completely rejects common-mode signals (noise present at both inputs).
+  Only the difference between the inputs is amplified.

+- **Infinite Slew Rate**
-• Infinite slew rate, so that output voltage changes occur simultaneously with input voltage changes.
+  The output voltage changes instantly according to changes in input voltage.

----

 # 1️⃣ Input Bias Current (Inverting Terminal)